Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Estimating the average entropy production rate based on the extreme value statistics of an edge current

 \section{Estimating the average entropy production rate based on the extreme value statistics of an edge current}

 Given that average entropy production rates can be estimated from the fluctuations of currents at a fixed time, see Ref.~\cite{gingrich2017inferring}, it is natural to expect that average entropy production rates can also be estimated with the extreme value statistics of currents.
-In this section, we introduce two estimators for dissipation based on extreme value statistics of currents, namely, $\hat{s}_{\rm inf}$ that applies to arbitrary currents $J$, and $\doublehat{s}_{\rm inf}$ that applies to edge currents $J_{x\rightarrow y}$.
-We compare the bias of the estimators $\hat{s}_{\rm inf}$ and $\doublehat{s}_{\rm inf}$ with estimators that have been studied previously in the literature, in particular, the thermodynamic uncertainty ratio~\cite{barato2015thermodynamic, PhysRevE.96.020103, gingrich2017inferring} and the Kullback-Leibler divergence~\cite{gomez2008lower, roldan2010estimating, uhl2018fluctuations, martinez2019inferring, harunari2022learn}.
+In this Section, we introduce two estimators for dissipation based on extreme value statistics of currents, namely, $\hat{s}_{\rm inf}$ that applies to arbitrary currents $J$, and $\doublehat{s}_{\rm inf}$ that applies to edge currents $J_{x\rightarrow y}$.
+We compare the bias of the estimators $\hat{s}_{\rm inf}$ and $\doublehat{s}_{\rm inf}$ with estimators that have been studied previously in the literature, in particular, the thermodynamic uncertainty ratio $\hat{s}_{\rm TUR}$~\cite{barato2015thermodynamic, PhysRevE.96.020103, gingrich2017inferring} and a naive estimator $\hat{s}_{\rm KL}$ based on neglecting nonMarkovian statistics in the Kullback-Leibler divergence of the integrated edge current~\cite{gomez2008lower, roldan2010estimating, uhl2018fluctuations, martinez2019inferring, harunari2022learn}.

 We start with reviewing in Sec.~\ref{sec:81} estimators of~$\dot{s}$ that have been studied previously in the literature.
 Subsequently, in Sec.~\ref{sec:82}, we discuss the two estimators $\hat{s}_{\rm inf}$ and $\doublehat{s}_{\rm inf}$ that are based on extreme value statistics.
 Lastly, in Sec.~\ref{sec:83}, we evaluate the quality of the different estimators of dissipation when applied to the current $J_{\rm pos}$ of the molecular motor model defined in Sec.~\ref{sec:VIA}.